 Red Flag Warning

-A red flag warning was in effect for much of the Southland Wednesday due to potentially strong winds, high temperatures and low humidity levels, the National Weather Service said.
+A red flag warning remained in effect for much of the Southland Wednesday.

 A red flag warning issued for most of the Southland continued to be in effect Tuesday, signifying hot temperatures and Santa Ana winds.

 Record highs were expected this week as a heat wave moves into Southern California.